 Changes: Angel’s Show & Rodeo Results

-A six-chapter backstory of Rodeo Results
+A six-chapter back story of Rodeo Results

 Prologue